Advances in Clinical and Experimental Medicine

 Authors should provide in their paper the original data generated in the research process, and report any secondary data reuse that supports their results and analyses.
 Authors are not required to submit their entire dataset if only a portion of the data was used in the reported study.
 Also, Authors do not need to submit the raw data collected during an investigation if the standard in the field is to include data that have been processed.
 However, Authors have to share via an appropriate repository the basic dataset (both raw and processed, if the latter includes elaborated tables or figures that cannot be published as part of the article) necessary to replicate all the study findings reported in the article, as well as the related metadata.

 Publication is conditional on compliance with the journal’s data policy.
-If restrictions on access to data come to light after publication, we reserve the right to post an Editorial Expression of Concern, contact Authors’ institutions and funders, or, in extreme cases, retract the publication.
+If restrictions on access to data come to light after publication, we reserve the right to post an Editorial Expression of Concern, contact the Authors’ institutions and funders, or, in extreme cases, retract the publication.

 Authors must deposit the data when submitting the paper to the journal.
 It is not permitted to deposit the dataset after the manuscript has been accepted for publication.